lacuna/bifurcan/doc/durable.md

+# durable collections

-# expanding the frontiers of small data
+## expanding the frontiers of small data

 There's an urban legend, told by software consultants, which begins with a worried client.